dzenbot/DZNEmptyDataSet/README.md

 }
 ```

-The title to be used for the specified button state:
+The attributed string to be used for the specified button state:
 ```
 - (NSAttributedString *)buttonTitleForEmptyDataSet:(UIScrollView *)scrollView forState:(UIControlState)state {